 Business Office Hours: 8:00 a.m. to 5:00 p.m., Monday - Friday.

 Report Fees: Accident, citation, arrest and crime reports are available without charge, unless the file is excessively long.
-The standard fee is no charge for the first five pages and $.05 per page thereafter.
+The standard fee is no charge for the first 100 pages and $.10 per page thereafter.
 A $10 media fee may apply if audio / video is requested.
 Charges may include legal review and processing fees.

 Records Requests: Requests are handled in as timely a manner as possible with recognition that Idaho Code 74-103 provides a public agency shall grant or deny a persons request to examine or copy public records within three (3) working days and if such request is granted, provide the public records to the interested party no later than ten (10) working days following the request.